Annette Brooke

+As of 2024, she and fellow Liberal Democrats, Diana Maddock and Vikki Slade, and Labour's Jessica Toale, are the only women to date who represented parliamentary constituencies in Dorset.

 Early life

-Brooke was educated at Romford County Technical School in Romford and the London School of Economics, graduating with a BSc degree in Economics.
+Brooke was born in Essex on 7 June 1947.
+She was educated at Romford County Technical School in Romford and the London School of Economics, graduating with a BSc degree in Economics.
 She qualified as a teacher at Hughes Hall, Cambridge.
 She was a tutor with the Open University for 19 years from 1971 and was a school teacher from 1974, including at Aylesbury, and then Head of Economics at the independent Talbot Heath School for Girls in Bournemouth, which she left in 1994.